mwilborne/nudgepad/how-to-contribute.md

 This code contains all of the front end code of the NudgePad user interface.

-It also contains all the Community Tools.
+It also contains all the Tools.

 client/
-client/build.js - The build script that compiles core and all Community Tools into 1 html, css, and javascript file. client/core - A tiny bit of core code that provides some basics to the Community Tools client/tools - This is where all the action is.
-These Community Tools are apps that make it easy for team members to work on their projects. client/public - Some additional pages, external libraries, and some css and images used by core. client/production - Contains compiled nudgepad files.
+client/build.js - The build script that compiles core and all Tools into 1 html, css, and javascript file. client/core - A tiny bit of core code that provides some basics to the Tools client/tools - This is where all the action is.
+These Tools are apps that make it easy for team members to work on their projects. client/public - Some additional pages, external libraries, and some css and images used by core. client/production - Contains compiled nudgepad files.
 These are auto generated.